-Most businesses are now considering adopting an IoT strategy in 2022.
+Most businesses are now considering adopting an IoT strategy.
 And the time is now.
-According to BDaily, “The research findings are clear: IoT continues to generate value and ROI for adopters and 74% agree their core business strategy has changed for the better as a result of adopting IoT.
-Almost all (87%) say they have achieved a return on investment and 51% of adopters have seen operating costs decrease by an average of 19%.”
+According to BDaily, the research findings are clear: IoT continues to generate value and ROI for adopters and 74% agree their core business strategy has changed for the better as a result of adopting IoT.
+Almost all (87%) say they have achieved a return on investment and 51% of adopters have seen operating costs decrease by an average of 19%.
 But the path to IoT success is muddy for most, so here’s what you need to do to have a great IoT launch.

 Differentiation and alignment